shree998/Campus-Expert/submissions/ccannon94/module-4/workshop-outline.md

 This workshop is intended for students who have already completed an Introduction to Git workshop _or_ have taken COMP167.

+Graham 203 can accommodate 35 students.
+Registration will be held on a first-come, first-serve basis and announced through official department email lists.

 ## Objectives
 By the conclusion of this workshop, students will be able to:
 - Recognize situations where GitHub can help them effectively manage projects